 Some USCF National Events have been designated as "National Scholastic Events."
-These tournaments must follow a special set of guidelines -- contact the USCF office for a copy before submitting a bid on these events.
+These tournaments must follow a special set of guidelines - please refer to the Scholastic Rules and Regulations posted on the USCF website.

 The events that must follow the scholastic guidelines include: